Frugal U.S. consumers make it tough for food companies to raise prices

 U.S. consumer prices rose 1.5 percent in March from the year earlier, led by food and housing rental costs.
 An index of inflation tracked by the Federal Reserve is running even lower at 1.2 percent, against the central bank's target of a 2 percent inflation rate.

-Many consumers are still struggling in a tough labor market.
-Labor force participation remains depressed.
+Many consumers are still struggling in a tough labour market.
+Labour force participation remains depressed.
 Private-sector wages were unchanged in April and over the past 12 months have averaged monthly increases of just 0.16 percent.

 "There's still a large swath of the population that just doesn't have the spending power," said Mark Luschini, chief investment strategist at Janney Montgomery Scott.